Vagotomy with pyloroplasty or gastroenterostomy

 A 20% rating requires: With incomplete vagotomy.
 A 40% rating requires: Following confirmation of postoperative complications of stricture or continuing gastric retention.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Vagotomy with pyloroplasty or gastroenterostomy qualify for TDIU (Total Disability Individual Unemployability)?
+Can Vagotomy with pyloroplasty or gastroenterostomy qualify for TDIU?

-What evidence do I need to establish service connection for Vagotomy with pyloroplasty or gastroenterostomy?
+What evidence supports a higher rating for Vagotomy with pyloroplasty or gastroenterostomy?

-What is the C&P exam like for Vagotomy with pyloroplasty or gastroenterostomy?
+What happens at the C&P exam for Vagotomy with pyloroplasty or gastroenterostomy?

 Get a Personalized Rating Analysis